attentionmech/gpt.c/README.md

 Current State:

-- too much object reallocation, design needs to change
+- ~~too much object reallocation, design needs to change~~
+- Gradients are not converging properly